Wire-Network/wire-docs/docs/smart-contract-development/block-explorer.md

 A block explorer is an online application that enables individuals to interact with and examine information stored on the blockchain.
 Such tools provide a straightforward interface for users to view transaction histories, account balances, and additional relevant data on a blockchain.
 Block explorers catalog and display all transactions on a specific network.

 As we develop and refine our code, we'll regularly use the EOS Authority Block Explorer.
-This tool will be invaluable for monitoring our transactions and observing the real-time effects of our interactions with the blockchain, as well as get copy-ready `cleos` commands and inspect data in our tables.
+This tool will be invaluable for monitoring our transactions and observing the real-time effects of our interactions with the blockchain, as well as get copy-ready `clio` commands and inspect data in our tables.

 ### Using EOS Authority Block Explorer